🧑🤝🧑 Benefits & Social Servicesinternational

 ⚖️ Legal basis

-US: State unemployment insurance laws, Federal Unemployment Tax Act (FUTA), Social Security Act Title III.
+US: State unemployment insurance laws (each state has its own statute), Federal Unemployment Tax Act (FUTA), Social Security Act Title III.
 UK: Jobseekers Act 1995, Welfare Reform Act 2012, Universal Credit Regulations 2013.
-Germany: SGB II (Grundsicherung/Burgergeld), SGB III (Arbeitslosenversicherung).
-France: Code du travail, Convention Unedic.
-General: workers who become unemployed through no fault of their own are entitled to temporary financial support while seeking new employment.
+Germany: SGB II (Grundsicherung/Bürgergeld), SGB III (Arbeitslosenversicherung).
+France: Code du travail, Convention Unédic.

 Expert tips

-8. 8Continue to file weekly or biweekly claims and complete all job search requirements while your appeal is pending.
-Failure to do so can create additional grounds for denial even if you win the original appeal.
+4. 4Continue filing weekly or biweekly claims and meeting all job search requirements while your appeal is pending.
+If you stop, you create new grounds for denial even if you win the original appeal.

-10. 10If you lose the first appeal, check whether further appeal options exist.
-In the US, many states have a second level of appeal to a review board.
-In the UK, you can appeal to a tribunal.
+6. 6If you lose the first appeal, check for further options.
+Many US states have a second-level appeal to a review board.
+In the UK, you can go to a tribunal.
 In Germany, you can file a Klage at the Sozialgericht.
+Second-level appeals often bring a fresh and more independent review of the facts.

 Ready to create your document?